herts-astrostudents/Bayfordbury_project/README.md

 ## Files and Folders

-`archive` - folder with modules that deal with Bayfordbury archive, like APIs (Application programming interface).
+`bayfordbury` - folder with modules and all the publishable/installable code.

-`utilities` - various helper functions/classes, like the `Filter` class that makes sure all the telescope filter names are consistent.

 `tests` - folder with tests.